Specialist Firearms Command: Current organisation

-MO19 currently has four tiers of armed officers.
+MO19 currently has two tiers of armed officers.

-Armed Response Vehicles (ARV)
+Armed response vehicles (ARVs)

-The first tier is the Armed Response Vehicle, or ARV.
+The first tier is the armed response vehicle, or ARV.
 Commonly referred to as the Trojans, ARVs are responsible for patrolling the city and to provide immediate armed support to other police units.
-ARVs will conduct targeted patrols of high crime areas, and are trained to engage in high speed pursuits.
+ARVs conduct targeted patrols of high crime areas, and are trained to engage in high speed pursuits.

-Each ARV is crewed by 3 Armed Response Officers: driver, communications operator and observer/navigator.
+Each ARV is crewed by 3 armed response officers: driver, communications operator and observer/navigator.